WendellAdriel/adonis-api-skeleton/README.md

 # AdonisJS API Skeleton

-> Awesome AdonisJS boilerplate to create APIs using DDD
+> Awesome AdonisJS boilerplate to create APIs using a DDD based architecture

-More info soon...
+**More info soon...**